Grievance Procedure: An Employer Step By Step Guide

 The Appeal

 If your employee is not happy with the outcome, they have the right to appeal.
 If they do, you must hear their appeal without unreasonable delay.
 You should then arrange a meeting, and your employee has the right to be accompanied again.
-The only difference is that this meeting should be held by someone who wasn’t involved in the initial grievance.
+The only difference is that this meeting should be held by someone who wasn’t involved in the initial grievance process.
 If you don’t have anyone experienced enough to take over In these cases, it’s appropriate to outsource HR support.

 Your employee should be given the opportunity to explain why they disagree with your decision and what they think the outcome should be.
 It will then be up to the person hearing the appeal to decide whether it was handled correctly, and decide on a new outcome.